5monkeys/ansible-docker-role/README.md

 ## Example playbook(s)

-Be aware of that both the order of the groups and targets within the `docker_swarm_managers` group shown below matters.

 The first host in the `docker_swarm_managers` group will be initiated as the master node.

 Any host declared in both groups will be configured as a manager and worker(or master and worker if above is true).

-_Declaration order of the hosts groups matters_, we expect the `docker_swarm_managers` group to come before the `docker_swarm_workers` group in any hosts file.

 In order to declare a node as both worker and manager, it has to be explicitly declared in both `docker_swarm_managers` and `docker_swarm_workers` groups. _Unlike